K R Mangalam World School

 K. R. Mangalam World School is a school situated in Delhi, India.
 It was established in 2004.
-The school has twelve branches of KRM and also handles the management of Summer Fields School, Kailash Colony.
+The school has twelve branches of KRM.

 K.R.
 Mangalam World School has been awarded Best Educational Group for School in Asia by THE.

 K.R.
 Mangalam has also launched K.R.
 Mangalam Global School - IB Board in 2020 in Greater Kailash-I.

 The KRM Management also established K.R.
 Mangalam University in 2013 at Sohna Road, Gurgaon, Delhi/ NCR.

 Houses

 Each house is headed by one boy and one girl known as house captains.
 A member of the staff assisted by several other teachers acts as the house mistress.
 Points are awarded to the house on the basis of display boards, maintenance of discipline, news, thoughts etc. There are four houses: ruby, sapphire, emerald and topaz.
 Inter House competitions are organized throughout the year.